 Be cautious about automatic Docker image generation

 Imagine you already have a well-written Java application and want to spend minimum time and effort to containerize it and deploy into production.
-There already exist solutions in the Java world that help with automatic container generation, for example, Packeto Buildpacks.
+There already exist solutions in the Java world that help with automatic container generation, for example, Paketo Buildpacks.
 Simply install the pack utility and then follow the official guidelines on developing applications with this tool.
+Alternatively, check our guide on utilizing buildpacks for Java workloads.

-However, if you run the application built this way, you may notice that it is using less CPU and cores than allocated in the container.
+For instance, if you run the application built automatically, you may notice that it is using less CPU and cores than allocated in the container.
 For instance, the container can work with 4 GB of memory and 16 processors, but the JVM has access only to 1 GB and 2 threads.

 This particular issue was solved in the latest buildpack versions.
 It can also be resolved by setting the container parameters manually and turning off automatic core count and memory calculator with